14 Questions You Should Ask a Lawyer for Estate Planning in Arizona

 A living trust not only need to be created right, it also need to be properly funded for it to work.
 All your accounts need to be put in trust, as well as all the real assets that are owned by you.

-When it comes to finding a lawyer for estate planning in Arizona, it’s important to understand the fees and costs before you get started.
+When it comes to finding an experienced estate planning attorney in Arizona, it’s important to understand the fees and costs before you get started.
 Every estate plan is unique to your personal circumstances, including the assets that you want to pass on.
 In this way, getting the right advice is essential.

 If you have any questions or need some advice regarding your specific circumstances, don’t hesitate to reach out to our office.
 Our experienced lawyers at Citadel Law Firm offer world-class service at affordable rates in Arizona.
 Contact us today for more information.